carlsmith23/comtrade_pull/README.md

 3. Because free accounts are limited in the number of API calls they can make a day, all calls are counted and reset at midnight UTF.
 If you have premium API access, lucky you.

-4. Run main.py, add your API key, import your query file and you should be ready to execute order 66, er, I mean your query.
+4. Install comtradeapicall, run main.py, add your API key, import your query file and you should be ready to execute order 66, er, I mean your query.

 5. Each query result is added to the main results dataframe, which is stored as a file.
 Each individual result is written to its own csv file (named by timestamp) for redundancy